bawkee/SqlBinder/README.md

 Simple performance tests are available in the Source folder where you can benchmark SqlBinder on your own.

 ## The Purpose
 I originally wrote the first version of this library back in 2009 to make my life easier.
 The projects I had worked on relied on large and very complex Oracle databases with all the business logic in them so I used SQL to access anything I needed which worked out great.
 I was in charge of developing the front-end which involved great many filters and buttons which helped the user customize the data to be visualized.
 Fetching thousands of records and then filtering them on client side was out of the question, we had both our own and business client DBAs keeping a close eye on performance and bandwidth.
-Therefore, with some help of DBAs, PLSQL devs etc. we were able to muster up some very performant, complex and crafty SQLs which for reasons out of scope here would not be optimal as DB views.
+Therefore, with some help of DBAs, PLSQL devs etc. we were able to muster up some very performant, complex and crafty SQLs.

 This however, resulted in some pretty awkward SQL-generating and variable-binding code that was hard to maintain, optimize and alter.
 Tools like NHibernate solved a lot of problems we didn't have but didn't entirely solve the one we had.
-I wasn't aware of Dapper back then but it still wouldn't solve most of the problems.
+I wasn't aware of Dapper back then but while it would lessen the problems it still couldn't solve them (otherwise I wouldn't be posting any of this and would just switch to Dapper as it's a really great library).
 This is where my SqlBinder-like metalanguage came to rescue, all that mess was converted into a `string.Format`-like code where I could write the whole script and then pass the variables (or don't pass them).
 From a proof of concept and experiment it eventually grew up to be SqlBinder as I used my free time to tweak and improve it.
 It helped me greatly and I'm releasing it here so it may help someone else too.
+I tend to use it in combination with Dapper but any other (existing or your own) ORM may be used just as well.